zcorpan/html-parser-book/manuscript/preface.md

 > *Parsing*, *syntax analysis* or *syntactic analysis* is the process of analysing a string of symbols, either in natural language, computer languages or data structures, conforming to the rules of a formal grammar.
 The term parsing comes from Latin pars (orationis), meaning part (of speech).

-In the context of HTML, the *HTML parser* is responsible for the process of converting a stream of characters (the HTML markup) to an tree representation known as the Document Object Model (the DOM).
+In the context of HTML, the *HTML parser* is responsible for the process of converting a stream of characters (the HTML markup) to a tree representation known as the Document Object Model (the DOM).

 ## Scope